parsaz00/Haskle-Wordle-Clone/README.md

 While we’re already familiar with basic recursion and pattern matching, handling side effects (like user input/output) in Haskell is a new challenge for us.
 The MVP will explore how to elegantly manage game state and feedback in a functional way, without relying on the mutable state seen in other languages.
 We’ll dive deeper into monads, which opens up learning opportunities to better understand how Haskell separates pure functions from actions like reading input.

 By focusing on these language features, we’re ensuring that our MVP isn’t just a stepping stone to the final game—it’s a meaningful project that highlights Haskell's capabilities while giving us a deeper appreciation of its functional programming principles!

-## Importance of this MVP:
-This MVP is designed to tackle the most critical aspects of the game while giving us room to grow and refine the experience.
-It’s the foundation on which we’ll build a more polished, feature-rich version of Wordle.
-The minimal viable product will be functional, fun, and demonstrate Haskell’s strengths to create interactive games!

 # Proof of Concept
 Our proof-of-concept brings to life the core of what makes Wordle-like games so addictively fun: the feedback loop.
 This feedback mechanism is the beating heart of the project—it takes the player’s guess, compares it to the hidden word, and delivers instant feedback in a clear and playful way.
 Every interaction hinges on this system, so it’s absolutely essential to get it right.
 And we have.